-5.03 ADVISORY GROUP
+Approved by Council 27 Oct 2018 - 5.03 ADVISORY GROUP.
 The advisory group is comprised of not more than three (3) individuals appointed by the officers from the life members elected to Council in accordance with Article 5.06.

+Approved by Council 19 Oct 2013

-5.04 STANDING COMMITTEES
+- 5.04 STANDING COMMITTEES.
 To assist in the governance of the Association, Council shall strike the following standing committees:

-- (a) constitution; - (b) finance;
+- (a) constitution;

+- (b) finance;

 - (c) life membership;

-- (d) CFB Borden Military Museum;
+- (d) RCAC Association Military Museum;

-- (e) Memorial Suite/archives; and
+- (e) nominating; and,

-- (f) nominating.
+- (f) tangible benefits.

-5.05 AD-HOC COMMITTEES

-The executive committee may create ad-hoc committees when deemed necessary.
+5.05 AD-HOC COMMITTEES.
+The executive committee may create ad-hoc committees, such as Memorial Suite or corps archives when deemed necessary.
+Approved by Council 29 Apr 2022

-5.06 LIFE MEMBERS ON COUNCIL
+5.06 LIFE MEMBERS ON COUNCIL.
 Not more than six (6) life members may be elected by Council for two-year terms, of whom two shall represent the Atlantic provinces and Quebec, two shall represent Ontario and two shall represent the Prairie provinces and British Columbia.
 They may be selected from a list proposed by the nominating committee or in open nomination from the floor.
 Life members from each of the three regions described above shall be elected in alternate years.
-Individuals shall be limited to three consecutive terms, and in this context those elected for less than a full term shall be considered to have completed a full term.
+Individuals shall be limited to three consecutive terms, and in this context, those elected for less than a full term shall be considered to have completed a full term.
 Upon completion of three consecutive terms, life members are eligible for re-election following a break in service of not less than one year.
-Should an incumbent vacate his position, the executive committee may appoint another life member to complete the unexpired portion of the term.
+The limitation on three two-year terms may be waived by a unanimous vote Council, at an Annual General Meeting Should an incumbent vacate his position, the executive committee may appoint another life member to complete the unexpired portion of the term.
 In this event, such service will not prejudice the individual's entitlement to stand for election in his own right for three consecutive terms.
+Approved by Council 19 Oct 2013

-5.07 DUTIES & RESPONSIBILITIES

-Duties and responsibilities appear at Annex B, which forms a part of this document.
+5.07 DUTIES & RESPONSIBILITIES.
+Duties and responsibilities appear at Annex B to this document.